wannoye/KVM-Plays/README.md

 # KVM Automation Scripts

-## "vm_prep.py" Python Script:
+## "vm_prep.py" Python Script

-The "vm_prep.py" Python script is used to prep a KVM host and create a new VM.
+Created to prep a KVM host and create a new VM.
 The script can accomplish the following tasks:

 - Remove a logical volume